 Suuurpiiiiise!
 It’s Gruul!

 Smuggler's Surprise has completely disappeared from the radar of the Standard format for many months now.
 The card has not been played at all since the rotation.
-The strength of aggressive decks like Mono Red or Boros Aggro has definitely contributed to push this archetype out of the metagame.
+The strength of aggressive decks like Mono Red or Boros Aggro has definitely contributed to pushing this archetype out of the metagame.

 Today, however, we are not talking about Standard but about Alchemy and the reasons are many: